canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 To develop our own understanding of what entrepreneurs would need, the project team mapped out the different decisions they had to make when starting their business.
 ![Decisions and subsequent steps to start a business](/images/Starting_a_business_decisions_Nov2016_grey_1194x818.png  "Decision points to start a business")

+Wow!
+There's a lot for entrepreneurs to consider.

 ## From pain points to user needs

-When an entrepreneur came to the topic page, we needed to make sure they could:
+To manage this complexity, we needed to make sure entrepreneurs could:
 1. Deal with one decision at a time, feeling secure that they weren't forgetting or missing something
 2. Understand which steps they might have done already and which were relevant to them, since many don't do all the steps with one government or agency
 3. For those entrepreneurs who had one task, we wanted to make sure they weren't forced to read everything and could get to the specific application they needed